 Aside from buying high-quality tailgate cables, it is also important to ensure that they are compatible with your vehicle.
 Before buying one, make sure that it fits your vehicle’s specifications.
 These cables are usually vehicle specific, so you have to make sure that the cable you are buying fits your vehicle.
 For example, a tailgate cable for dodge ram may differ in length and specifications compared to a tailgate cable for an F150.

 High-quality tailgate cables do not always have to be priced high.
 There are many high-quality cables that are sold at an equally affordable price, just like the ones found at CarParts.com.

 OEM and OE Tailgate Cables

 When looking for tailgate cable replacements, you may also encounter the term OEM and OE.
-What is the difference between the two?
+Below is a quick guide on differentiating the two.

 OEM stands for Original Equipment Manufacturer.
 Car parts that are under this category are manufactured by your vehicle’s authorized manufacturer.
 OE tailgate cables, on the other hand, are made by third-party manufacturers.
 They work just like OEM car parts and are generally more affordable.